lux4rd0/unifi-protect-event-manager/README.md

 ### Video Export using Protect-Archiver

-This project relies on [**unifitoolbox/protect-archiver**](https://github.com/unifi-toolbox/protect-archiver) to manage the actual video export. **Protect-archiver** is a command-line utility that interfaces with UniFi Protect to download, list, or delete recordings.
+This project relies on [**unifitoolbox/protect-archiver**](https://github.com/unifi-toolbox/protect-archiver) to manage the video export. **Protect-archiver** is a command-line utility that interfaces with UniFi Protect to download, list, or delete recordings.

 The integration with **protect-archiver** allows this service to trigger video exports at specific times by executing protect-archiver commands in the background.
 Here’s how it works:

 - When an event is triggered via the Flask API, the system calculates the start and end time for video export.
 - It dynamically constructs and runs the **protect-archiver** command to download footage within the defined time range.
-- The cameras to be included in the export can be specified or defaulted to all cameras.
+- The export's included cameras can be specified or defaulted to all cameras.

 Example command executed by the system:
 ```